-The choice counseling call center received 47,866 calls during this quarter, which remains within the normal call volume.
-Table 15 located on the following page compares the call volume of incoming and outgoing calls during the first quarter of Demonstration Years Six and Seven.
+The choice counseling call center received 44,197 calls during this quarter, which remains within the normal call volume.
+Table 15 compares the call volume of incoming and outgoing calls during the second quarter of Demonstration Years Six and Seven.